ArduPilot/ardupilot_wiki/rover/source/docs/reference-frames-arduroller.rst

     :width: 450px

 - Connect the yellow and white wires from the wheel encoders to the AUX OUT 3,4,5,6 pins as described on the :ref:`wheel encoder wiki page <wheel-encoder>`
-- Connect the flight controller, motor driver and motors as shown below
+- Connect the autopilot, motor driver and motors as shown below

 .. image:: ../images/reference-frame-arduroller-pixhawk-roboclaw.png
     :target: ../_images/reference-frame-arduroller-pixhawk-roboclaw.png